Making buildings in New York City better places to live and work.

 - Reduce citywide carbon emissions by almost 5%

 - Lower daily water consumption by the equivalent of 30 Central Park Reservoirs; and

-- Diverted 100,000 tons of asphalt from landfills annually.
+- Divert 100,000 tons of asphalt from landfills annually.

-We look forward to our continued work with the city of New York to turn even more green codes recommendations into laws and regulations.
+We look forward to our continued work with the City of New York to turn even more green codes recommendations into laws and regulations.